-The Wah Wah Valley Solar Energy Zone (SEZ) is located in Utah northwest of the Escalante Desert.
+The Wah Wah Valley Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Utah northwest of the Escalante Desert.
 The SEZ is located on BLM-administered land within the Cedar City Field Office.

 The Wah Wah Valley SEZ has a total area of 6,097 acres (25 km2).
 In the Supplement to the Draft Solar PEIS, 224 acres (0.91 km2) of the Wah Wah Wash were identified as non-development areas, leaving the SEZ with a potential developable area of 5,873 acres (23.8 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.